MLK Day Commemoration

 Note: Following the Breakfast, attendees will be able to participate in the annual MLK Civil Rights March from Stetson to Earl Brown Park.

 Earl Brown Park in DeLand

 Get free resources from local businesses and non-profits, find volunteer and internship opportunities, and enjoy family-friendly live entertainment, sports, and arts activities with other members of the DeLand community.
 The event is free and open to the public.

 Monday January 21, 7:00 a.m. - 9:00 a.m. at the MLK Breakfast (Hollis Center Rinker Fieldhouse)

 Volunteers are needed for setting up and checking guests into the Breakfast.
 If you are interested in volunteering, email Kevin Winchell at firstname.lastname@example.org.

-Volunteers are needed for setting up booths and running entertainment, sports, and arts activities throughout the day.
-If you are interested in volunteering - or having your organization request a booth to host an activity - email Kevin Winchell at email@example.com.
+Volunteers are needed for setting up booths and directing traffic at the event.
+If you are interested in volunteering, email Kevin Winchell at email@example.com.